Peni Parker: Edge of Spider-Verse

-Peni's father acted as the original pilot of the SP//dr mecha, in which he protected New York from crime and other dangers.
+Peni's father acted as the original pilot of the SP//dr mecha, in which he protected New York on Earth-14512 from crime and other dangers.
 After her father died, Peni is approached by her father's handlers, "Aunt May" and "Uncle Ben", who force her to become the new pilot of the SP//dr, releasing the sentient spider that controls part of the suit into a room with her to bite and bond with her, a process they describe as being incredibly painful.
-Soon after being bitten, Peni becomes the new protector of the city, on Earth-14512.
+Soon after being bitten, Peni becomes the new protector of the city.

 Five years later, a more solemn and matured 14-year-old Peni battles her universe's version of Mysterio – an obsessed fanboy of hers, while listening to music to help her focus.
 Peni eventually teams up with "D" (her universe's version of Daredevil) – who had known her father, and tells her that she is "too young" to feel "tired" as she says she is – though noting he felt her father's use of SP//dr caused it so that "even through the machine, you could feel a sadness, like something was missing from him", although seeming "pretty cool" – to battle a group of criminals given up by Mysterio (a fan of the various numerous "Gene-Pop" magazines about Peni) before being approached by Spider-Ham and Old Man Spider to join the Spider-Army to fight the Inheritors.
 Agreeing to join them, Peni states: "We're called SP//dr and we protect the city.
 Like my father, a soldier––who died in service of his people––we will be this, until terminal failure."